The Howgill Fells

 The Howgill Fells are situated in the far north western corner of the "Yorkshire" Dales - although most of this area now lies in Cumbria and is geologically quite different to the predominantly limestone countryside of most of the rest of the (mainly Carboniferous) Yorkshire Dales.

 Being composed of much older Silurian and Ordovician slates and gritstones the Howgill Fells are rounded and rolling and are geographically more a part of the Lake District (in to which they actually merge to the west).

 Famous summits in the Howgills include Winder (which towers above Sedbergh and Garsdale), the Calf (which is the Howgills' highest point), Uldale Head and Langdale Fell (not to be confused with the Langdale Pikes in the nearby Lake District).

-There are several spectacular waterfalls on the Howgills, including those at the ravine of Carlin Gill (which hangs over the Lune Valley and the route of the M6 motorway as it skirts the Howgills between Killington Lake and Tebay to the west), and Cautley Spout on the shoulder of the Calf near Sedbergh itself.
+There are several spectacular waterfalls on the Howgills, including those within the ravine of Carlin Gill (which hangs over the Lune Valley and the route of the M6 motorway as it skirts the Howgills between Killington Lake and Tebay to the west), and Cautley Spout on the shoulder of the Calf near Sedbergh itself.